heheleo/algo25/content/Study Design.md

 - divide and conquer algorithms that have linear time divide and merge steps, including [[Merge sort]] and [[Quick sort]]
 - [[dynamic programming]] algorithms that require no more than a single dimension array for storage, including the Fibonacci numbers and change-making problem
 - tree search by backtracking and its applications
-- the application of [[heuristics]] and randomised search to overcoming the soft [[limits of computability]], including the limitations of these methods
+- the application of [[heuristics]] and randomised search to overcoming the soft [[Limits of Computability|limits of computation]], including the limitations of these methods
 - [[hill climbing]] on heuristic functions, the A* algorithm and the simulated annealing algorithm
 - the [[graph colouring problem]], [[0-1 knapsack problem]] and [[travelling salesman problem]] and heuristic methods for solving them